4l3xp1r35/m-n-k-game/README.md

 * C for the opponent.
 This heuristic approach allows the agent to quickly assess the board and make informed strategic decisions.

 ## How to Run the Code and Operation
-  * Prerequisites
+### Prerequisites
    Ensure Java is installed on your machine.
-If not, download and follow the installation instructions on the official Java website.
+If not, download and follow the installation instructions on [official Java website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)

-  * Execution
+### Execution
    Open the terminal or command prompt.
    Navigate to the directory where the Console.java file is saved.

    Compile the file using the Java compiler with the command:

     javac Console.java

    Run the game with the command:

     java Console

-  * Operation
+### Operation
   The game starts in the console, with user interaction through terminal inputs.
 I am guided through the options available, including choosing the type of player (Human, Random, or AI with Minimax and Alpha-Beta Pruning) and making moves when it's my turn.